jcampbellGoPuff/main-repo/desktop-tools/README.md

 ### Description: faceted command line search of multiple terms in a source hierarchy

 Developers often search through source files to find strings in an effort to locate functions.
 However, a search for just one string often returns too many matches to be useful.
-It can often be true that we need find source files that contain all of more than one string to pinpoint the function we are seeking.
+It can often be true that we need find source files that contain all of more than one string to pinpoint the subject we are seeking.

 For example, suppose you were working in Node JS and wanted to find uses of the `lodash` function `reduce`.
 A search for just `lodash` would probably return a lot of files.
 The same would be true if you searched for `reduce`.
 The natural way to deal with this is to make the search more specific, such as by searching for `lodash.reduce` or `_.reduce`.
 However, you cannot be sure that this would find all the occurrences you want to change.
-As an example, it is possible that the the function `reduce` was imported from the `lodash` module individually, such as with this code:
+For example, it is possible that the the function `reduce` was imported from the `lodash` module individually, such as with this code:

 ```
 const { reduce } = require('lodash')
+...
+const obj = reduce(otherObj)
 ```

-which allows the developer to call only `reduce` without any prefix.

-A more reliable way to find all potential occurrences is to first find all the files that contain `lodash`, and then, from only those files, search for the word `reduce`.
+In this situation, results would likely be better by finding all the files that contain `lodash` and then search for the word `reduce` from only those files.
 Although IDE's provide this functionality by allowing users to search open files, it is convenient to be able to do this search on a command line.
 That is what `srcfind` provides.

 ---